-Without a detailed understanding of how to answer and respond to these questions, the Practioner will get usually things very wrong.
+Without a detailed understanding of how to answer and respond to these questions, the Practitioner will get usually things very wrong.

 The repeat HTMA is always the most important one to do

 The first HTMA usually raises more questions than it may answer.
-The experienced Practitioner knows this and is guided by their detailed understanding of nutrient inter-relationships along with a good dollop of experience and intuition to devise an effective intervention.
+The experienced Practitioner knows this.
+Guided by their detailed understanding of nutrient inter-relationships along with a good dollop of experience and intuition, they will devise an effective intervention.
 The test is then repeated, usually 6 months later, and subtle changes in patterns are noted.
 Detecting these subtle changes gives the big breakthroughs.
 Appropriate adjustments are then made to the intervention and the process is repeated, usually waiting 12 months before repeating the HTMA for the 3rd time.

 A special mention about Quackwatch

-When attending medical and nutrition conferences it is not uncommon to be questioned about Quackwatch's report about HTMA being quackery.
-Read his report then come back here.
+It is not uncommon for people to ask about Quackwatch's report about HTMA being quackery.
+Read his report, then come back here.

-What does the research say about the accuracy and use of HTMA for use in the clinic?
+What does the research say about the accuracy and use of HTMA for the clinic?

-Read for yourself and make up your mind one way or another:
+Read for yourself and decide one way or another: